peeringdb/peeringdb-py/docs/index.md

 By installing the package, you get both a [client library](api.md) and a [command line utility](cli.md).

 ## Configuration
-Both command line and librarys will try to use a common config file, by default located at `~/.peeringdb/config.yaml`
+Both command line and library will try to use a common config file, by default located at `~/.peeringdb/config.yaml`

+You can go through a setup wizard to configure and create the config (also downloads any needed requirements) with:

+    peeringdb configure

+Alternatively, to write a config file with the defaults:

+    peeringdb conf_write

+Then edit the file it created (default `~/peeringdb/config.yaml`).
+Currently, it directly uses django, so any database backend django supports will work, for example, to sync to MySQL, you could use the following database config:

+    database:
+      engine: mysql
+      host: localhost
+      name: peeringdb
+      user: peeringdb
+      password: supers3cr3t

+After everything is configured, check your setup and install any new dependencies with:

+    peeringdb depcheck